Why can't I access my account?

 What precautions should be taken before opening or servicing the ductwork where a UV-C bulb is in use?

-Prior to any service of the HVAC system or ductwork, Haven (AH-1) should be unplugged and turned off.
+Prior to any service of the HVAC system or ductwork, the AH-1 should be unplugged and turned off.
 Read all warning labels and service procedures located in the installation manual.

 Why use a UV light product?

 The two primary benefits to using UV light are disinfecting air and preventing growth of mold.
 The UV light radiates a surface to keep mold from growing in that area and disinfects the air stream as it passes through the HVAC system.
 In one pass the UV bulb, a high disinfection rate is not normally accomplished in the air stream.
 With repeated circulation of air through the system, a major disinfection rate is accomplished, making use of UV light very positive.

 Why does the unit always remain on?

 Microorganisms collect in moist, dark places.
 When the light remains on, the reproduction of these organisms may be reduced.
 The method also simplifies the installation.
 Complex wiring into the fan circuit is eliminated.
 Isolation relays, sail switches, and pressure switches are not required for installation.
 The plugs into a standard 120-VAC outlet.
 It is also more energy necessary to switch on the UV bulb is high, while functioning energy is low.

 Can UV light take the place of a filter?

 No. The AH-1 should be used in conjunction with standard and high-end filters.
 HVAC filters trap airborne particles based on their size, allowing most microorganisms to pass through undeterred.
 The UV light attacks microorganisms.
 It is recommended to install the AH-1 downstream of the air filter.

 Roughly, the light will use 30 watts of power for one bulb.